Inpatient Information for Patients

 - Food and snacks.
 Non-microwavable food items must be in their original packaging, labeled, and kept in the pantry area.
 Per hospital policy, following government guidelines, food items may not be kept in patient rooms.

-- Any items brought by visitors should be limited to a quantity that you can eat within 24 hours.
+- Food items brought by visitors should be limited to a quantity that you can eat within 24 hours.
+Open beverages and/or items other than food are not permitted.

 - Notify staff of any food allergies or specifications (e.g., gluten-free, dairy-free, vegetarian) before admission.